webex/webex-js-sdk/packages/@webex/internal-plugin-flag/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Plugin for the Flag service
+> Plugin for the Flag services

 This is an internal Cisco Webex plugin.
 As such, it does not strictly adhere to semantic versioning.
 Use at your own risk.
 If you're not working on one of our first party clients, please look at our [developer api](https://developer.webex.com/) and stick to our public plugins.